-Scaled models are used in just about every industry that involves the making of something: amusement park rides, products, and architecture just to name a few.
+I have learned that scaled models are used in just about every industry that involves a design process: amusement park rides, products, and architecture just to name a few.

-I made models out of everyday craft supplies for fun, but to also visualize concepts.
-I build all models with stability and modularity at their core.
+I make models out of everyday craft supplies for fun, but to also visualize my concepts.

 Foam-Core Models